muj25/Handwritten-digit-Recognition-MNIST/README.md

 ## File Structure:
 ### Handwritten Digit Recognition.ipynb:
 file containing code for the both models CNN and Random Forest
 ### CNN.py:
 Contains GUI code that makes use of saved CNN model named "cnn_model_best.keras"
 ### Random Forest.py:
 Contains GUI code that makes use of saved CNN model named "random_forest_model.pkl" and "scaler.pkl"
 ### requirements.txt:
-    contains requirements for the project to work
+Contains requirements for the project to work